 An ankle sprain happens when ligaments in the ankle joint are torn after being stretched past their limit.
 This is a common injury especially in sports such as volleyball, basketball and field sports.
 The lateral [outer] ligament is most commonly injured as it is weaker than the medial [inside] ligament.
 Wearing high heeled shoes puts the lateral ligament into a stretched position and a small twist or stumble can then easily tear it

 SYMPTOMS; pain and swelling around the ankle joint.
 Bruising may also become visible after a day or two.
 It may be difficult to walk on the sore ankle so crutchs may be needed.

 PHYSIOTHERAPY; at Swords physiotherapy a chartered physiotherapist will examine the ankle joint and determine which ligaments are sprained and the degree of sprain .

-TREATMENT; in the early stages R.I.C.E. [rest, ice , compression and elevation] is done to minimise swelling and bruising.
+In the early stages of an ankle sprain [ first 48 hours] at Swords Physiotherapy we advise R.I.C.E. [rest, ice , compression and elevation] is done to minimise swelling and bruising.

 Exercises will be prescribed to restore movement, increase strenght , improve balance and proprioception.
 It is essential to restore full function to the joint to minimise chance of recurrance and return to all sporting activities.